-5. The Government's intention is also to create an "all age careers service" (to be known as
+9. The Government's intention is also to create an "all age careers service" (to be known as "the National Careers Service") - this has been widely supported, including by Careers England.
+We understand that the Government has sufficient powers (under the 1973 Employment & Training Act) to establish the NCS without new legislation.
+Careers England has recently published a comprehensive review of Government Policy in respect of careers guidance (please see Appendix 2).

-"the National Careers Service") - this has been widely supported, including by Careers England.
-The Government has sufficient powers (under the 1973 Employment & Training Act) to establish the NCS without new legislation.
-Careers England has recently published a comprehensive review of Government Policy in respect of careers guidance (see Appendix 2).
-Regrettably, the process towards achieving the new duty on schools and the new NCS appears deeply flawed due to a number of questionable underpinning design features:
+10. Regrettably, the process towards achieving the new duty on schools and the new NCS appears deeply flawed due to a number of questionable underpinning design features:

 • It is uncertain whether the NCS will be a strong strategic public provider of specialist careers support in all localities, or merely a set of contracted operators.
-There are serious concerns that the NCS may only be able to support on a face to face basis a limited number of adults.
+Increasingly there are serious concerns that the NCS may only be able to support on a face to face basis a limited number of adults.